 3. Chan is right.
 There is no actual evidence for the commonplace belief that the city’s refuse was burnt in the Valley of Gehenna at the time of Jesus—apparently, the first recorded reference to fires in the Valley of Hinnom comes from a commentary on Psalm 27 by Rabbi David Kimhi, dating from around 1200 AD.
 We may still, however, consider the notion historically plausible.

-4. The introduction of fire into the Gehenna imagery probably came about through association with Isaiah 66:24: the nations will come to restored Jerusalem; they will go outside the city and they will “look on the dead bodies of the men who have rebelled against me.
+4. The introduction of fire into the Gehenna imagery probably came about through association with Isaiah 66:24: Jews who come to restored Jerusalem to worship YHWH will go outside the city and will “look on the dead bodies of the men who have rebelled against me.
 For their worm shall not die, their fire shall not be quenched (ou sbesthēsetai), and they shall be an abhorrence to all flesh.”
 This is a description not of “hell” but of the aftermath of God’s judgment on Israel.
 It is easy to conflate this image of burning corpses lying outside Jerusalem with Jeremiah’s image of the dead being thrown into the Valley of the Son of Hinnom during the seige by the Babylonians.

 5. The connection is directly apparent in Mark 9:43-48, where Gehenna is a place of “unquenchable (asbeston) fire”, “where their worm does not die and the fire is not quenched (ou sbennutai)”.
 Matthew’s “Gehenna of fire” would be an abbreviated version of this conflation.